 I have come here today to accept my bipolarity.
+Not a disgnosable brand, but a cyclical, pattern-y brand.
 I am tired of trying to become balanced.
 I don’t work that way.
 How many years of therapy and yoga does it take to finally accept this?
 20. Fuck.
 That was hard.
 OK.
 So now what?

 Accept reality.
 When up, there are great dreams and plans and some of them come true.
 Accept that they do not all come true and this does not mean failure.
 Appreciate that you can infuse others with lifeforce and energy when up.
 Be aware that you might be annoying when up.